lavanet/lava/x/subscription/README.md

 ### Subscription

 In order for a consumer to purchase a subscription, they first must choose a plan to use.
-Once a plan has been chosen, to perform the purchase, they can use the transaction command:
+After choosing a plan, a consumer can perform the purchase using the transaction command:

 ```bash
 lavad tx subscription buy [plan-index] [optional: consumer] [optional: duration(months)] [flags]